mintesnot-yess/mintesnot-yess/README.md

 # Full-Stack Web Developer

 ## About Me
-I am a motivated and detail-oriented full-stack web developer with one year of experience in designing and building responsive, user-friendly web applications.
+I am a motivated and detail-oriented full-stack web developer with four years of experience in designing and building responsive, user-friendly web applications.
 I am skilled in both front-end and back-end development and have hands-on expertise with a range of technologies.
 My focus is on creating scalable, maintainable, and efficient applications that deliver exceptional user experiences.

 ## Technical Skills